Stirling, University of

 What you need to know

 Easy to get into?
-The university operates a system based on grades rather than the UCAS points tariff, with most courses making an offer of BBC at A-level (BBBB at Scottish Highers).
+The university operates a system based on grades rather than the UCAS points tariff, with most courses making an offer of BBC at A-level (ABBB to BBBB at Scottish Highers).
 There's a whole department dedicated to helping students without the grades get up to scratch, and the university has been commended for its efforts in widening access.
-Students are sometimes offered places without having met the conditions.
+It is opening a centre to provide a range of academic and English language preparation courses for international students, with teaching due to begin in September 2014.
+Students are also sometimes offered places without having met the conditions.

 Vital statistics: A smallish university, with around 11,000 students, it is famous for its flexibility.
 It pioneered the semester system in Britain by dividing the academic year into two semesters of 15 weeks each.
-There is a choice of over 300 degree subjects at undergraduate level.
-Although around 70 per cent of the students are Scottish, 23 per cent are from abroad, representing over 100 nationalities.
-A whopping 93.7 per cent of undergrads come from state education.
+There is a choice of around 200 degree combinations, allowing students to study a wide range of subjects in the first two years.
+Although around 70 per cent of the students are Scottish, 23 per cent are from abroad, representing 115 nationalities.
+A whopping 94 per cent of students come from state schools.